sparrc/gdm/README.md

 ### Restore

-The `gdm restore` command is deprecated as of the release of Go 1.9.
+The `gdm restore` command works similar to the `gdm vendor` command, but instead of checking out the dependencies in the ./vendor directory, it will checkout the dependencies in your current GOPATH.
+This will modify repos in your GOPATH.

-Going forward dependencies should be vendored using the `gdm vendor` command and the `./vendor` directory.
+This can be useful for debugging or if you are using a Go version earlier than 1.9.

 #### Acknowledgements